dalbers1993/testpkg2/README.md

 the person parameter distribution is contrasted with the item parameters.
 However, the item parameters are only shown as simple dots.
 Furthermore, it does not provide any information for models involving discrimination, guessing, or laziness parameters.
 The `plotPIccc` function overcomes these restrictions in several aspects.
-In its core the `plotPIccc` function shows the Person-Item confrontation using category characteristic curves (CCC, hence the name PIccc for the diagram) but also many other functions, that can help visualize different aspects of the IRT model
+In its core the `plotPIccc` function shows the Person-Item confrontation using category characteristic curves (CCC, hence the name PIccc for the diagram) but also many other functions, that can help visualize different aspects of the IRT model.

 ## Why RMX?